catherinearnett/catherinearnett.github.io/docs/other_projects/other_projects.md

 ---
 layout: default
-title: Portfolio
+title: Other Projects
 nav_order: 6
 has_children: false
-permalink: /portfolio
+permalink: /other
 ---

-# Portfolio
+# Other Projects

 ## Science Communication